mcataford/packwatch/BEST_PRACTICES.md

 Got best practices questions or suggestions?
 Open an [issue](https://github.com/mcataford/packwatch/issues)!

+### First-run

+On the first-run, Packwatch will generate a manifest file that sets the package size and the limit to the same value.
+Following this, the run will return a non-zero status code.
+This is perfectly normal!
+This is meant to ensure that an initial run or a run without a manifest won't pass on CI.
+The next time you will run Packwatch, it will use the now-present manifest as a comparison point and proceed normally.

 ### Understanding `.packwatch.json`

 The `.packwatch.json` file persisted in your project keeps track of the last reported package size that was commited to your version control system.
 At the moment, it consists of three keys: